RasmussenLab/vamb/README.md

 Vamb is a metagenomic binner which feeds sequence composition information from a contig catalogue and co-abundance information from BAM files into a variational autoencoder and clusters the latent representation.
 It performs excellently with multiple samples, and pretty good on single-sample data.
 Vamb is implemented purely in Python (with a little bit of Cython) and can be used both from command line and from within a Python interpreter.

-**Vamb is now out in Nature Biotechnology - read the manuscript [here](https://doi.org/10.1038/s41587-020-00777-4) and a [blog post](https://go.nature.com/2JzYUvI) by Jakob on the development of Vamb.**

-Vamb has changed a lot since the pre-print at [biorxiv](https://www.biorxiv.org/content/early/2018/12/19/490078) so we really recommend reading it at Nature Biotechnology.
-For instance, the current version of Vamb uses "multi-split binning" which is not mentioned in the pre-print.
+:star: Vamb is benchmarked in CAMI2.
+Read our interpretations of the results [here.](https://github.com/github/RasmussenLab/blob/master/doc/CAMI2.md) :star:

-For more information about the implementation, methodological considerations, and advanced usage of Vamb, see the tutorial file (`doc/tutorial.html`)
+For more information about the implementation, methodological considerations, and advanced usage of Vamb, see the [Vamb paper in Nature Biotechnology](https://doi.org/10.1038/s41587-020-00777-4), a [blog post](https://go.nature.com/2JzYUvI) by Jakob on the development of Vamb, and the [Vamb tutorial.](https://github.com/github/RasmussenLab/blob/master/doc/tutorial.html)

 # Installation
 Vamb is most easily installed with pip - make sure your pip version is up to date, as it won't work with ancient versions (v. <= 9).